Sar123-del/nasscom-vsd-soc-design-program/README.md

 #### Package

-* In any embedded board we have seen, the part of the board we consider as the chip is only the ***PACKAGE*** of the chip which is nothing but a protective layer or packet bound over the actual chip and the actual manufatured chip is usually present at the center of a package wherein, the connections from package is fed to the chip by ***WIRE BOUND*** method which is none other than basic wired connection.
+* n any embedded board, the component we typically recognize as the "chip" is actually the package—a protective casing designed to shield the actual chip.
+The actual manufactured chip resides at the center of this package.
+The package serves as a bridge, connecting the chip to external circuits using the wire bond method, which involves simple wired connections.